-Mady Flatt is a freshman from Santa Clarita, California.
+Mady Flatt is from Santa Clarita, California.
 She is a health science major with an emphasis in health and wellness looking to pursue a doctorate in occupational therapy.
 She hopes to ultimately work with patients with neurological disorders and spinal cord injuries.

 What made you want to pursue a career in healthcare?